 : Notice is hereby given that the Cascade Township Downtown

 Development Authority (DDA)

-will hold an Informational Meeting on Tuesday, April 16, 2019 at 5:30 p.m. at the Cascade Library Wisner Center located at 2870 Jacksmith Dr. SE.
-This meeting will be to share projects completed over the last year, and discuss future plans in the DDA district.
+will hold an Informational Meeting on Tuesday, October 15, 2019.
+This informational meeting will begin immediately after the conclusion of the regularly scheduled DDA Board meeting, which begins at 5:30 p.m. at the Cascade Library Wisner Center located at 2870 Jacksmith Dr. SE.
+This meeting will be to share goals and directions of the authority and discuss future plans in the DDA district.